ryanzec/interface-checker/README.md

+**Since I am no longer using NodeJS as a backend language, I am no longer maintaining this project**

 # Interface Checker

 A node library to store interface definitions and check to see if an object matches a defined interface.
 Can match method names and optionally parameter count.